Basboussa Moroccan Semolina Cake Recipe with Syrup, yogurt, coconut

 Instructions

-- Let absorb and cool for at least 1 hour before serving.
+- Allow to cool at least 1 hour before serving.